miloszzzz/DbToTextlist/README.md

-# StatusDisplay App
+# DbToTextlist App

-StatusDisplay was created for Siemens PLC programmers to speed up making textlists of statuses defined in DB or graph sequence steps.
+DbToTextlist was created for Siemens PLC programmers to speed up making textlists of statuses defined in DB or graph sequence steps.
 It's especially handy with Proface GP-Pro EX textlists limited to 512 lines.

 ## How to use